MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

 - Install the [Dependency Tracker extension](https://marketplace.visualstudio.com/items?itemName=ms-eswm.dependencytracker&ssr=false#overview) for the organization(s) for which you want to track dependencies.
 - To view dependencies, you must be a member of the Project Valid Users group for the project.
 - To create a dependency, you must be a member of the Contributors group for both projects that participate in the dependency linking.
-- To support cross-organization participation, all organizations must authenticate users through the same [Azure Active Directory](../../organizations/accounts/connect-organization-to-azure-ad.md).
+- To support cross-organization participation, all organizations must authenticate users through the same [Microsoft Entra ID](../../organizations/accounts/connect-organization-to-azure-ad.md).
 - Azure Boards must be enabled as a service.
 If it's disabled, then you'll need to have it reenabled.
 For more information, see [Turn a service on or off](../../organizations/settings/set-services.md).
 - To modify the configuration, you must be a member of the  Project Collection Administrator Group.